 I have been a hospice nurse case manager for over a year now, but I wouldn’t be here without the nurse residency program.
 Care Dimensions invested in me, and I am proud to say that I know I can handle any patient situation because of the outstanding training and support I receive.
 I am working in my dream job, and I am privileged and humbled to get to share my patients’ final days with them.

-Learn more: Care Dimensions is accepting applications for our Hospice Nurse Residency Program until July 12; classes begin in September.
-Graduates will be offered a full-time position at the new Greater Boston Hospice House.
+Learn more: Care Dimensions is accepting applications for our Hospice Nurse Residency Program until July 20; classes begin in September.
+Graduates will be offered a full-time position in Case Management or Admissions.